 Also make sure that if you are changing phone providers, it might not be enough to make the new number an unpublished one, as online directories will sometimes fly under the radar and list your new phone regardless.
 I know of cases where this has happened; the client is charged by the phone company $5 a month for an unlisted number and then some other company’s directory lists the number anyway!

 If you are going to insist on getting a landline phone, use a different name.
 If your name is, say, “John Edward Smith”, tell the new phone company that your name is “Ed Smith” or “John Edward”.
 This trick works most of the time.
 The first example is likely the best, because if anyone questions it, just say that you have always used your middle name as your first name.
 Who is to know otherwise?

 Another great service is an online VoIP Internet phone service called “Magic Jack“.
 It costs less than $50 a year and offers unlimited calling too.
-Another option is to get Skype.
+Another option is to use a combination of Google Hangouts and Skype.
 In either case, find an alternate way of paying for it, other than any form of payment that can leave a paper trail back to you.

-Be careful when answering the phone!
 One reader from Canada advised me that what happened to her is that the bill collection people were actually spoofing the number on the call display.
 She had owed money on her Visa card which went into collections.
-After ignoring the collection’s calls or hanging up on them, they tried a new tactic – making the number on the call display show up as “Bell Canada – 1-877-866-8880″ – the main phone and Internet provider in Canada.
-So, I am thinking, that the bill collector’s were betting that there is a high chance that she actually used that provider for telecom services, since there are only three big telecos in Canada (Bell, Rogers and Telus).
+After ignoring the collection’s calls or hanging up on them, they tried a new tactic – making the number on the call display show up as “Bell Canada – 1-877-866-8880” – the main phone and Internet provider in Canada.
+The bill collector’s were betting that there is a high chance that she actually used that provider for telecom services, since there are only three big telecoms in Canada (Bell, Rogers and Telus).
 Sneaky or what?
-Be very careful and always mindful of the lows these parasites will go to to find you!
+Be very careful and always mindful of the lows these people will go to to find you!

 Mail And Postal Services